 Could new ways of working transform the way the Civil Service delivers in challenging times?
-Geoffrey Lyons reports on a recent Civil Service Live roundtable
+Geoffrey Lyons reports on a Civil Service Live roundtable

 On March 15, Jamie Turner of The Office of Government Property marked his daughter’s fifth birthday in a unique way – he wrote a blog.
 “I am lucky to have the support from my manager and workplace to ensure that parenting isn’t a binary choice between being a perfect parent and pursuing a fulfilling career,” he wrote.
 “And I am proud to say that where I work was one of the pioneers of Smarter Working.”
 The blog, which was published on the civil service website, was highly praised by commenters.
 Jeremy Heywood promptly tweeted a link to his 24,000 followers.

 Four months later, Turner and others gathered at Civil Service Live for a roundtable in partnership with BT to discuss smarter working opportunities and their potential to fundamentally reshape the way the civil service operates.
 “The majority of civil servants at most grades, certainly in the lower grades, absolutely welcome the concept of flexible working,” said Barry McGill, director of digital permissions border systems at Border Force.
 “But there’s a point where it starts to become difficult.”